DayZedAndConfused762/Y.A.A.C/doc/software.md

 RetroPi |  x | https://retropie.org.uk/
 Collapse OS |  x | http://collapseos.org/
 DragonOS_Pi64 SDR Focused Distribution for the Raspberry Pi |  x | https://sourceforge.net/projects/dragonos-pi64/
+Twister OS | The main goal of Twister OS is to provide a true desktop computing experience for single board computers (SBCs), right out-of-the-box.
+Twister OS includes themes, applications, tools, and optimizations to allow you to get the most out of your SBC | https://twisteros.com/about.html
+RasPlex | A Plex Media Client for the Raspberry Pi computer | http://www.rasplex.com/ Recalbox | Recalbox is The Ultimate Retrogaming Console that allows you to replay all the games, consoles and computers of your childhood! | https://www.recalbox.com/download/stable/rpi/rpi4_64/
+RetroPie | RetroPie allows you to turn your Raspberry Pi, ODroid C1/C2, or PC into a retro-gaming machine | https://retropie.org.uk/
+RISC OS | RISC OS is a computer operating system designed in Cambridge, England by Acorn.
+First released in 1987, its origins can be traced back to the original team that developed the Arm microprocessor | https://www.riscosopen.org/content/

 <!-- ============================================================ -->